Every Six Seconds

 Every Six Seconds is the second studio album by American rock band Saliva.
 It is their first album under Island Records.
 In July 2008, Every Six Seconds was certified platinum by the RIAA.

-Title meaning
+"Superstar" was used as the theme song for WrestleMania X8 pay-per-view event in 2002 and the band performed the song at the event.

+Background

 Josey Scott revealed the meaning of the album's title in an interview with Therese McKeon from the website Shoutweb:

+Two of the songs on Every Six Seconds were re-recordings which originally appeared on Saliva's self-titled debut album, "Beg" and "Greater Than/Less Than".
+Both "Click Click Boom" and "Your Disease" were released as singles, and they both charted highly on Billboard's charts.
+Years after the album's release, the band's original drummer who appeared on the self-titled album, Todd Poole, was eventually given a co-writing credit for "Your Disease" and the two aforementioned re-recorded songs.